becoming/becoming.github.io/content/docs/university/methods-of-development/episode_5.md

 This can be useful when you are building __microservices__.
 One microservice is supposed to do one job in one single domain.

-Examples:
+### Use cases

+We have multiple microservices, one per use case:
 - manage the users.
   - _CRUD for a list of users._
 - image gallery.
   - _manages the albums and their information._
   - _have references to the actual files from another microservice._
 - file service.
   - _CRUD for a list of files and their metadata._
 - basket for a e-commerce website.

 Therefore, we are expected to have only one feature that is to be covered by the code of the µs in question.

+### Example

 Here's a list of commonly used packages and examples of files names inside: